Is Buying A House With A Friend A Good Idea?

 Married couples enjoy statutory legal protections that don’t extend to unmarried people, even if they have a familial relationship, like siblings or parent and child.
 There are laws in place that protect a surviving spouse from losing their home during their lifetime.
 A court can use marital property laws to divide property between spouses should they divorce.

 However, those same statutory protections for spouses can easily be created between parties contractually.
-A lawyer can help you have some tough conversations and then craft binding cohabitation agreements that embody the intentions of the parties and remove uncertainty from the transaction.
+A lawyer can help you have some tough conversations and then craft a binding agreement that embodies the intentions of the parties and removes some uncertainty.

 How To Buy A House With A Group Of Friends

-It’s also possible to purchase a home with an entire group of friends.
+It’s also possible to purchase a home with a group of friends.
 Just like buying a house with one other person, there are multiple ways to share title and ownership among multiple people.
-Before looking into how to split ownership among multiple people, however, you should consider the risks of sharing such a large investment with multiple people.
+However, before you decide to split ownership with a group, you should consider the risks of sharing such a large investment.

-While it may be easier to qualify for a home mortgage with the help of multiple people, it can also be a riskier venture because multiple people are involved and responsible for mortgage payments.
-If you buy a home with multiple co-owners, it is a good idea to make sure there are agreements in place, potentially legal, to document owner expectations and plans for the home’s future.
+While it may be easier to qualify for a home mortgage with the help of multiple people, it can also be a riskier venture because multiple people are responsible for mortgage payments.
+If you buy a home with multiple co-owners, it is a good idea to make sure there are agreements in place to document owner expectations and plans for the home’s future.

-Should I Buy A House With A Friend?
+Should You Buy A House With A Friend?
+The Pros And Cons

 Buying a home with a friend can be a great way to achieve homeownership if you’re struggling to do it on your own – but this method of buying a home has its share of drawbacks, too.
-Let’s go over a few of the pros and cons of buying a house with a friend to help you decide whether it may be a good choice for you.
+Let’s go over a few of the pros and cons to help you decide whether it may be a good choice for you.

 Pros